 The amount of time it takes you to recover your refinancing costs based on the amount of money you save on your new monthly mortgage payment is called the breakeven point.
 For example, if it costs you $2,000 to refinance your mortgage and you save $100 per month by refinancing, the breakeven point is 20 months. $2,000 in costs ÷ $100 per month = 20 months.
 You want the breakeven point to be 30 months or less when you refinance your mortgage.

 Borrowers should weigh the benefits of a lower mortgage payment against the costs associated with refinancing.
 Spending a lot on closing costs to lower your monthly payment a small amount does not make financial sense while a larger reduction in your monthly payment that enables you to recover your closing costs, or breakeven, in a shorter period of time, is beneficial for borrowers.

 The example below illustrates how refinancing to lower your mortgage rate can save you money on your monthly payment.
-For the example below we are holding the mortgage amount constant and assuming that the borrower pays closing costs but does not pay any discount points.
+For the example below we hold the mortgage amount constant and assume that the borrower pays closing costs but does not pay any discount points.
 By refinancing, the borrower reduces his or her mortgage rate by .750% and monthly payment by $170 per month.
-Assuming $1,875 in closing costs, which is relatively typical for a mortgage of this size, the borrower recovers refinance closing costs in twelve months.
+Assuming $1,875 in closing costs, which is relatively typical for a mortgage of this size, the borrower recovers the refinance closing costs in twelve months.